tresorsawasawa/MyPortfolio/README.md

 ## Get Started

 To get the content of this project locally you need to run the following commands in your terminal.
-Before, make sure you have installed in your computer.

 ### Prerequisites
 -IDE like: **Vscode**, **Sublime**,etc.